nexus949/Weatherly/README.md

 The weather report is fetched from https://www.weatherapi.com/ which delivers proper data most of the time but may posses some "incorrect" data at times.
 Long story short its not 100% accurate !

 The Search Option in this project is the simplest one and dosent use any type of filtering, search optimization or similar stuff.
-The value you enter is sent throught the api and may lead to incorrect data !
+The value you enter is sent through the api and may lead to incorrect data !
 Search Results are truly based on what you search !!

 The API key for this project is not provided hence you will need your own api key to make it work. https://www.weatherapi.com/ provides free api keys upon account creation and can be used for the same !